Röchling Group: 21st century

 At the beginning of the 21st century, the conglomerate employed more than 41,000 people in more than 300 subsidiaries and associated companies and generated sales of around €6.1 billion.
 The biggest source of revenue was the electronics and defense group, Rheinmetall, in which Röchling held a stake of 42.1 percent.

-According to the Manager Magazin, the Röchling Group had "tangled" with the company's strong diversification and ramifications.
+According to the Manager Magazin, the Röchling Group had become "entangled" with the company's strong diversification, branching, and other ramifications.
 The expansion of the subsidiary Rheinmetall under the controversial CEO Hans Brauner had increased sales, but brought no returns.
 Therefore, in 2001, Röchling decided on a fundamental change of strategy under the new non-family director Georg Duffner: abandonment of the conglomerate and further expansion of the business unit plastics processing.
-In 2004 Röchling sold its majority stake in Rheinmetall at a price of €570 million.
-In 2005 the sale of Francotyp-Postalia, a manufacturer of franking and inserting machines and the deficit telecommunications company DeTeWe followed.
+In 2004, Röchling sold its majority stake in Rheinmetall at a price of €570 million.
+In 2005, this was followed by the sale of Francotyp-Postalia, a manufacturer of franking and inserting machines and the deficit telecommunications company DeTeWe.

-During the conversion to a plastic producer, all family members withdrew from the operative core business in accordance with the shareholders' resolution and moved to supervisory bodies.
+During the conversion to a plastic producer, all family members withdrew from the core business in accordance with the shareholders' resolution and moved to supervisory bodies.

 In 2001, Klaus Greinert, son-in-law of Richard Röchling and former managing director, joined the advisory board and became chairman of the family council.
-There he replaced Kurt Wigand Freiherr von Salmuth, who was a member of various family committees since 1964.
-With Bernd Michael Hönle, who had been managing director since 1994, the last operationally active family member changed to the supervisory board in 2008.
+There he replaced Kurt Wigand Freiherr von Salmuth, who had been a member of various family committees since 1964.
+Bernd Michael Hönle, managing director since 1994, was the last operationally active family member to join the supervisory board in 2008.

 The restructuring started in 1978 and the company moved towards becoming a pure plastics processor with the areas of high-performance plastics and automotive plastics.
 According to a Handelsblatt article from 2004, the strong focus on plastics at that time also served to reduce debt and improve profitability as the Group's electronics sector was struggling.
 The process was completed in 2006, when the last electronics company and a cold rolling mill were sold, which brought the Röchling Group a profit increase.
-In 2008, Röchling decided to produce engineering plastics as its third product division, and acquired its first medical device company following a concerted drive to expand its footprint in the medical segment.
+In 2008, Röchling decided to produce engineering plastics as its third product division, and acquired its first medical device company following a concerted drive to expand its footprint in the medical industry.
 The Group purchased US-based Precision Medical Products and German medical supplier Frank Plastic AG in 2018.